Mastering ATS Resume Optimization: Secrets to Boost Your ATS Resume Score

 Image of an ATS, represented by a robotic arm, sorting resumes into shortlist and rejected piles

 Did you know that 80% of resumes never reach a human recruiter?
-If you’re applying to jobs and hearing nothing back, your resume may be failing the Applicant Tracking System (ATS) test before it even reaches a hiring manager.
+If you’re applying to jobs and getting automated rejection emails, your resume may be failing the Applicant Tracking System (ATS) test before it even reaches a hiring manager.

-In today’s competitive job market, understanding how Applicant Tracking Systems work is no longer optional—it’s essential.
+In today’s competitive job market, understanding how Applicant Tracking Systems work is no longer optional- it is essential.
 In my previous blog, we covered the basics of ATS algorithms, including how they screen resumes and why readability matters.

-In this blog, we’ll break down how ATS software reads, evaluates, and ranks your resume—and, more importantly, how you can optimize your resume to improve your ATS resume score and increase your chances of landing an interview.
-Whether you’re looking for an ATS-friendly resume template for your industry— Customer Success, Sales, HR, Finance, Legal, Healthcare etc. or tips on incorporating industry-specific ATS keywords, this guide has you covered.
-By the end, you’ll have actionable strategies to ensure your resume gets past the ATS gatekeeper—and lands in front of human eyes.
+In this blog, we’ll break down how ATS software reads, evaluates, and ranks your resume, and more importantly, how you can optimize your resume to improve your ATS resume score and increase your chances of landing an interview.
+Whether you’re looking for an ATS-friendly resume template for a Product Management, Customer Success, Sales, HR, Finance, Legal, or Healthcare role, or tips on incorporating industry-specific ATS keywords, this guide has you covered.
+By the end, you’ll have actionable strategies to ensure your resume gets past the ATS gatekeeper and lands in front of human eyes.

 An ATS works like a search engine for recruiters, scanning resumes for relevance before ranking them.
 The process can be divided into two phases:

-However, avoid submitting your resume as an image i.e. PNG or JPEG file—or even a PDF generated from an image file.
-These formats render your text invisible to the ATS, thereby making you unqualified for the job.
+However, never submit your resume as an image file (PNG or JPEG) or a PDF generated from an image (for example exporting a resume designed on a platform like Figma).
+These formats make your text invisible to ATS systems.

-Although graphics and icons may be visually appealing to humans, it’s best to avoid them.
-ATS software cannot read text embedded in images.
-If you use a company logo instead of writing out the company name, an ATS will miss the company name and may even disregard that experience.
+No, avoid graphics and icons entirely.
+Although these can make your resume visually appealing to humans, ATS software cannot read text embedded in images.
+For example, if you use a company logo instead of writing out the company name, an ATS will miss the company information and may disregard that entire work experience.

 In the resume example shown above, the ATS would read the experience as follows: